Avoid These 5 MIG Gun Myths to Optimize Performance

 When evaluating the long term value of a MIG gun and consumables system, you need to consider the service life of the gun, replacement parts costs, the cost of downtime when the gun needs servicing, and the ease with which components can be changed.

 First, consider the downtime that can result from choosing MIG guns and consumables without looking into their full long-term cost.
-If a gun’s only selling point is its price, it could be manufactured with inferior components that don’t last as long as high quality components, are more difficult to replace when they do need replacing and cause the premature failure of other components.
+If a gun’s only selling point is its price, it could be manufactured with inferior components that don’t last as long as high quality components.
+They are more difficult to replace when they do need replacing and cause the premature failure of other components.

 Overall, the cost of operator downtime should be your company’s primary reason to avoid choosing guns and consumables based solely on price.
 If each of your welders averages three hours a week adjusting and replacing MIG gun components, at an average employee cost of $30/hour, that downtime adds up to $4,680 per year in unnecessary costs (and that’s not even counting the material cost resulting from scrapped work).